k8-scalar/k8-scalar/docs/tutorial.md

 #leave the minikube vm
 exit
 ```
-Scalar is a fully distributed, extensible load testing tool with a numerous features.
-Have a look at the [Scalar documentation](./scalar).
+Scalar is a fully distributed, extensible load testing tool with numerous features.
+Have a look at the [Scalar documentation](./scalar) for more information.

 ## (4) Deploying experiment-controller